 A luscious milk or cream cocktail is a nice treat every now and then, and the flavor possibilities are nearly endless.
 From chocolate cocktails to fruity dessert martinis, creamy drinks are a joy to sip and fun to shake up.

 Creating the Best Creamy Cocktails

-Not every dairy cocktail relies heavily on milk, cream, or half and half.
-In fact, many use a just small amount to add a rich texture to the drink.
+Not every dairy cocktail relies heavily on milk, cream, or half-and-half.
+In fact, many use just a small amount to add a rich texture to the drink.